 The results of the exercise were broadly positive: banks reported rather long survival periods with available cash and collateral, which would leave them significant time to deploy their contingency funding plans.

 However, a number of issues deserve further attention: short survival periods in foreign currencies; potential ring-fencing risks for some banks; strategies to optimise liquidity coverage ratios (LCR); room for improvement in collateral management practices and a general underestimation of the adverse impact of a rating downgrade.
 The exercise also uncovered some data quality issues in regulatory reporting.
 These findings will help to improve the quality of supervisory reporting on liquidity going forward.

 The results informed the assessment of banks’ liquidity adequacy and risk governance, but they did not directly affect supervisory capital requirements.

 The ECB also conducts stress tests for macroprudential and financial stability purposes.
 They tend to focus on system-wide effects rather than on individual banks and are run in a top-down manner (without the involvement of the banks).
-The results are regularly published in Financial Stability Reviews and Macroprudential Bulletins.
+The results are published regularly in the Financial Stability Review and the Macroprudential Bulletin.